ysrepo/sandbox/README.md

    f.
 Completely close (kill) your terminal, VS Code and open Command Prompt or PowerShell in Windows, and shut down WSL to apply the changes: `wsl --shutdown`

    g.
-Reopen your Ubuntu (VS Code upon "WSL: Ubuntu" as in step 2.) session and verify the path is no longer inherited: `echo $PATH`
+Reopen your Ubuntu (VS Code upon "WSL: Ubuntu" as in step 2.) session and verify the path is no longer inherited: run in the "WSL: Ubuntu" terminal `echo $PATH`

    h.
 Verify whether the displayed $PATH contains `/usr/local/lib`, otherwise manually add `/usr/local/lib` to the $PATH.
 It is a necessary requirement to start debugging.
 In case that `/usr/local/lib` isn't present in the current $PATH then: